Emirate of Sharjah

 Verena Schulthess

-Our small ferry of Bandar Abbas “lands” in the harbour of the small emirate Sharjah.
-Since the ship was already several hours late and needed 12 instead of 10 hours for the crossing due to the continuing thunderstorms, we will arrive in Sharjah only in the late morning of November 10th, 2011.
-A police car drives ahead of us to the immigration.
-Here the passports of all travellers are collected and those who were unlucky and whose passport came at the bottom simply had to wait longer.
+Our small ferry from Bandar Abbas “lands” in the port of the small emirate of Sharjah.
+As the ship set off several hours late and took 12 instead of 10 hours for the crossing due to the persistent thunderstorms, we only arrive in Sharjah in the late morning of November 10, 2011.
+A police car drives ahead of us to immigration.
+The passports of all travelers are collected here and those who were unlucky and whose passport was at the bottom simply had to wait longer.

-We were lucky and the running of the gauntlet in Sharjah harbour could begin.
-First I go through a back exit over to the customs building to change money, but then I have a lot of trouble to be let in again.
-But we need cash for the following process.
-First we go back to the port where we have to pay the bill of unloading at the shipping agency and then get the ship’s papers handed over.
-After that we have to stamp the Carnet de Passage, pay the road tax, etc… at the end back to the port, where in a barrack all papers and payments are checked and we get the exit ticket with which we can leave the port.
-Shortly before sunset we reach the small parking lot of Al-Khan Beach, where we stay for the next two days.
+We were lucky and the spit-roasting in the port of Sharjah could begin.
+First I go through a back exit over to the customs building to change money, but then I have a hard time getting back in.
+However, we need cash for the following process.
+First we go back to the harbor, where we have to pay the bill of unloading at the shipping agency and then get the ship’s papers.
+This is followed by the stamping of the Carnet de Passage, payment of the road traffic fee, etc….
+At the end we return to the harbor, where all papers and payments are checked in a barrack and we receive the exit ticket with which we can leave the harbor.
+Shortly before sunset, we reach the small parking lot at Al-Khan Beach, where we spend the night for the next two days.

-The next two days are for “self-organisation”.
-First we drive – once again due to truck bans – to the Mega Mall, where we buy food and get a SIM card from ETISALAT, which also works wonderfully.
-In the afternoon we go to the truck wash to do the MAN a favour once again and rinse off the sea salt.
-The truck wash is also done thoroughly, the chassis is even sprayed with oil at the end.
+The next two days are dedicated to “self-organization”.
+First we drive – once again through the truck ban – to the Mega Mall, where we buy groceries and get a SIM card from ETISALAT, which works perfectly.
+In the afternoon, it’s off to the truck wash to do the MAN a favor once again and rinse off the sea salt.
+The vehicle is also thoroughly washed and the chassis is even sprayed with oil at the end.

 Today we drive to “United Motors & heavy Equipment”, a company that also represents MAN in the Emirates.
-Here we change the wheels on the axle, i.e. the running direction of the tyres, and have the oil levels on the front axle filled up.
-I am usually present at the work to prevent accidents.
-I want to make sure that the work is done, that the propshaft is really lubricated etc.
+Here we change the wheels on the axle, i.e. the running direction of the tires, and have the oil levels on the front axle topped up.
+I am usually present during the work to prevent any mishaps.
+I want to make sure that the work is carried out, for example that the cardan shaft is really lubricated, etc.

 Dubai Down Town

-Today we drive to Dubai Down Town.
-Trucks aren’t allowed there until 9am.
-First we head for the Sudanese Consulate General, because we want to extend our Sudan visa, so that we can still make time for Saudi Arabia.
-Unfortunately we get the information that only visas for people with residence in the Emirates are issued here.
-O.K. – then we stop in Abu Dhabi at the Sudanese Embassy.
+Today we are going to Dubai Down Town.
+Trucks are only allowed to enter after 9 am.
+First we head for the Sudanese Consulate General because we want to extend our Sudanese visa so that we can still have time for Saudi Arabia.
+Unfortunately, we are told that only visas for people resident in the Emirates are issued here.
+OK – then we’ll just drop by the Sudanese embassy in Abu Dhabi.

-The highway through Dubai is 10 to 12 lanes, in each direction 5 to 6 lanes.
-The traffic is fluent and actually very orderly, however, every now and then with runaways a la Iran.
-So we can’t drive quite relaxed.
-An additional question is always the right lane, so that you don’t end up in the wrong direction or drive out into an area where you don’t want to go.
-We made best experiences with the second lane from the right and in addition: Keep your eyes open.
+The highway through Dubai has 10 to 12 lanes, 5 to 6 lanes in each direction.
+Traffic flows smoothly and is actually very orderly, although there are occasional outliers like in Iran.
+So we can’t drive so relaxed after all.
+An additional question is always the question of the right lane so that you don’t accidentally end up in the wrong direction or drive into a neighborhood you don’t want to go to.
+We have had the best experience with the second lane from the right and with this: Keep your eyes open.

-We recorded the impressive drive between the skyscrapers.
+We recorded the impressive ride between the skyscrapers.
 Have fun!

 Dubai Mall

-In the evening we take a taxi to the Dubai Mall and the Dubai Fountain.
-In the Dubai Mall a total of 1200 shops, stalls, snack bars and restaurants try to do business.
-For uninformed people like us it is not easy to orientate, especially to find out again.
-The Dubai Mall also has a huge aquarium, which of course is a tourist magnet and should animate buyers.
+In the evening, we take a cab to the Dubai Mall and the Dubai Fountain.
+A total of 1200 stores, stalls, snack bars and restaurants try to do business in the Dubai Mall.
+For the uninitiated like us, it’s not easy to find your way around, and especially to find your way out again.
+The Dubai Mall also has a huge aquarium, which is naturally a magnet for tourists and is intended to encourage shoppers.

 Dubai Fountain

-Behind the Dubai Mall there is a pedestrian zone around the gigantic Dubai Spring Fountain with water features.
+Behind the Dubai Mall there is a pedestrian zone around the gigantic Dubai Spring fountain with its water features.
 Of course we want to see the spectacle, which is why we stay until around 9 pm.
 Admittedly, there is a grandiose atmosphere that infects us.
-This gigantism has to inspire in itself, especially as a change from Iran.
+This gigantism has a lot to inspire, especially as a change from Iran.

 Burj Khalifa

 The elegant needle of the Burj Khalifa is 828m high.
-First called Burj Dubai, its name had to be changed to Birj Khalifa when it was completed.
+Initially called Burj Dubai, its name had to be changed to Birj Khalifa when it was completed.
 Why?
-The Emir of Dubai has thoroughly run out of money and the President of the United Arab Emirates – Khalifa bin Zayid – had to step in.
+The Emir of Dubai ran out of money and the President of the United Arab Emirates – Khalifa bin Zayid – had to step in.
 It is only logical that the tower now bears his name.

 Dubai Creek

-Around the Dubai Creek there is still something of the old Dubai.
-First we stroll through the faithfully restored Al Fahidi Neighbourhood and then to the Creek in Bur Dubai.
-Only briefly we have to cross the souq but the pushiness of the sellers causes us to “escape”.
-On the Dubai Creek the wooden “Abras” have always been driving on certain shorter lines.
-The water taxis are a bit bigger and are used for longer distances.
+You can still feel something of the old Dubai around Dubai Creek.
+First we stroll through the faithfully restored Al Fahidi Neighborhood and then to the Creek in Bur Dubai.
+We only have to cross the souq briefly, but the pushiness of the vendors causes us to “flee”.
+The wooden “abras” have always traveled on the Dubai Creek on certain shorter routes.
+The water cabs are somewhat larger and are used for longer distances.

-With the waterbus we drive along Dubai Creek to the port of the Dhaus, the time-honoured wooden ships that still carry cargo in the Gulf of Persia and the Indian Ocean.
+We take the water bus along Dubai Creek to the harbor of the dhows, the time-honored wooden ships that still transport cargo in the Gulf of Persia and the Indian Ocean.
 The ships we take a closer look at are all loaded with all kinds of cargo for Iran.
-Tolerated smuggling under ancient vested interests.
-Fortunately, because somehow the people of Iran must be able to live, despite sanctions.
+Tolerated smuggling on the basis of old vested rights.
+Fortunately, because the people in Iran have to be able to live somehow, despite the sanctions.

 Al Sufouh

-We search the coast of Dubai, but the places shown in iOverlander for overnight stays are now overbuilt or are not suitable for overnight stays for other reasons.
-We come across Al Sufouh Beach 1 – and we are happy.
-We manage to get a nice and relatively quiet seat in the first row.
-It is still hot, around 30°, but a constant breeze makes the climate more than bearable.
-Here we stand for 11 days.
+We search the coast of Dubai, but the places that are shown in iOverlander for overnight stays are now overbuilt or are not suitable for an overnight stay for other reasons.
+We come across Al Sufouh Beach 1 – and are happy.
+We manage to get a nice and relatively quiet seat in the front row.
+It is still hot, around 30°, but a steady breeze makes the climate more than bearable.
+Here we are for 11 days.
 We enjoy the beach and being here.
-Especially in the evening it is beautiful when the skyscrapers nearby are illuminated.
+It is particularly beautiful in the evening, when the skyscrapers nearby are illuminated.
 An unreal atmosphere.
 We also see the Burj Al Arab, the only 7* hotel in the world.

-Many locals drive large full-size 4x4s and pickups.
-Here in Dubai the windows of the driver and passenger are also darkened, so that you can’t see into the car.
-This is very uncomfortable in traffic, as you cannot make eye contact.
-It is even more unpleasant at the Al Sufouh Beach.
-The dear locals drive with their cars in front of us, stare at us and our vehicle for the longest time without us being able to see them.
-After a while they drive away.
-So unfortunately no contact is possible.
-Generally we feel the local population here as rather distant and unapproachable.
-A Swedish woman who has worked here for several years and comes to us for coffee, casually says that we (the westerners) are only 2nd class for the locals here – consequently the Indians and other working foreigners are then only 3rd and 4th class.
+Many locals drive large full-size 4x4s and pick-ups.
+Here in Dubai, the driver’s and passenger’s windows are also heavily darkened so that you can’t see into the car.
+This is very unpleasant in road traffic as you can’t make eye contact.
+It is even more unpleasant on Al Sufouh Beach.
+The lovely locals drive in front of us in their vehicles, gawking at us and our vehicle for the longest time without us being able to see them.
+After a while, they drive away.
+Unfortunately, it is not possible to contact us in this way.
+In general, we find the local population here to be rather distant and unapproachable.
+A Swedish woman who has worked here for several years and joins us for coffee says casually that we (the Westerners) are only 2nd class to the locals here – so the Indians and other working foreigners are only second class.
+3. and 4th grade.

-In between we need water and have to go shopping.
-Nearby there are some supermarkets where we can cover our needs.
-For the fresh water we need a tap with enough pressure.
-In a somewhat better residential area we find a mosque and ask the Indian staff.
-They allow us to take water from the drinking water supply system and are very happy to be able to chat a little with “strangers” – they live far away from home and usually it is too expensive to bring the families to the Emirates.
+In between, we need water and have to go shopping.
+There are a few supermarkets nearby where we can cover our needs.
+For the fresh water you need a tap with sufficient pressure.
+We find a mosque in a slightly better residential area and ask the Indian staff.
+They allow us to draw water from the drinking water network and are very happy to chat with “strangers” – after all, they live far from home and it is usually too expensive to bring the families to the Emirates.

 Dubai Marina

-Of course we are interested in what it looks like behind the skyscrapers that we see every evening.
-So we set off and visit the Dubai Marina.
-On both sides of the marina there are footpaths, so that it is pleasant to stroll around.
+We are naturally interested in what it looks like behind the skyscrapers that we see every evening.
+So we set off to visit the Dubai Marina.
+There are footpaths on both sides of the marina, making it a pleasant place for a stroll.
 Restaurants with the largest selection offer their menus.
-We choose an Indian restaurant and get a wonderful meal.
-At the end a trip with the water taxi.
+We choose an Indian restaurant and have a wonderful meal.
+Finally, a ride on the water cab.

 Abu Dhabi

-We have to go to Abu Dhabi to receive our new Carnet de Passage at the Swiss Embassy there.
-The deputy of the consul also takes time for a chat and tells us in which supermarket we can get the products we want to refill.
+We have to go to Abu Dhabi to collect our new Carnet de Passage at the Swiss embassy.
+The deputy consul also takes time for a chat and tells us which supermarket has the products we need to restock.

-Abu Dhabi is not our favourite place.
-Unfortunately we have some unpleasant and arrogant encounters with locals.
-The “serving” Indians here are again very friendly and help us to get a parking space for our truck camper nevertheless.
-Instead of being allowed to park on the big bus parking lot directly behind the embassy – the parking lot is 4/5 empty – a taxi takes us to a parking lot which is explicitly marked as a parking lot.
-And again a white dressed guy drives up to us to tell us that we are not allowed to park here.
-It’s none of their business, we think and take a taxi to the Swiss embassy.
+Abu Dhabi didn’t really appeal to us.
+Unfortunately, we have some unpleasant and arrogant encounters with locals.
+The Indians “serving” here are again very friendly and help us to find a parking space for our truck camper.
+Instead of being allowed to park in the large bus parking lot directly behind the embassy – the parking lot is 4/5 empty – a cab takes us to a parking lot that is explicitly marked as a parking lot.
+And yet another white-robed man drives up to us to tell us that we are not allowed to park here.
+None of his business, we think, and set off in a cab to the Swiss embassy anyway.

-The drive through the embassy quarter with many security men, also past the US embassy, is no problem with our MAN and finally we can park directly in front of the Sudanese embassy.
-After a certain waiting time we are received by the consul personally.
-He doesn’t want to give us a new visa either, because we still have a valid visa in our passports – and because he wants us to visit his country extensively.
-He starts raving about Sudan and enumerates all the places we should definitely visit and infects us with his enthusiasm.
-Finally, he lets us serve drinks and gives us his Whatsapp number so that we can contact him at any time.
-We have to enter the country until December 10, 2019 and can then stay for 6 months.
+The drive through the embassy district with its many security guards, including past the US embassy, is no problem with our MAN and we are finally able to park directly in front of the Sudanese embassy.
+After a certain waiting time, we are received personally by the consul.
+He doesn’t want to give us a new visa either, as we still have a valid visa in our passport – and because he wants us to visit his country extensively.
+He begins to rave about Sudan and lists all the places we should definitely visit, infecting us with his enthusiasm.
+Finally, he serves us drinks and gives us his WhatsApp number so that we can contact him at any time.
+We have to enter the country by December 10, 2019 and can then stay in the country for 6 months.
 The die is cast for us.
-Africa is our real destination.
-We decide to postpone an extensive visit from Saudi Arabia until later and focus our attention on the shipment to Sudan.
+Africa is our actual destination.
+We decide to postpone an extensive visit to Saudi Arabia until later and turn our attention to the shipment to Sudan.

-Last purchase in a supermarket with western offers, a lot of money goes over the counter, because the price level is the same as in Europe.
-Afterwards we drive to Mira, where we spend the night at the beach.
-The last overnight stay before the Saudi border we spend at the public beach pick nick place in Al-Silah, which is only 30 km before the border.
+Last shopping trip to a supermarket with a western range, a lot of money goes over the counter, as the price level is the same as in Europe.
+We then drive to Mira, where we spend the night on the beach.
+We spend the last night before the Saudi border at the public beach pick-nick site in Al-Silah, which is only 30 km from the border.

-What a magic word!
-After about two or three weeks, the electronic tourist visa is available and can be applied for online.
-Within about 40 minutes we have the visa and can print it out.
+What a magical word!
+The electronic tourist visa, which can be applied for online, is available for about two or three weeks.
+Within about 40 minutes we are in possession of the visa and can print it out.
 Yes, we have a small printer on board.
-With a nevertheless queasy feeling we drive to the border.
+Nevertheless, we drive to the border with a queasy feeling.

-The exit from the Emirates is easy.
-We take – by truck – consequently the lane for passenger cars and busses.
+Leaving the Emirates is easy.
+We consistently take – with the truck – the lane for cars and buses.
 Are stopped at the first gate.
-A border patrol comes specially and gives the OK to continue the journey.
-They drive in front of us, accompany us to immigration, take our Carnet de Passage and drive it to the place that stamps it, come back and everything is done.
-After 3/4 hours we drive over to the Saudi customs.
+A border patrol arrives specially and gives the OK to continue.
+They drive us up, accompany us to immigration, take our Carnet de Passage and take it to the place that stamps it, come back and everything is done.
+After 3/4 hours we drive over to Saudi customs.

 Our fear was the medication we were carrying.
-We didn’t bring anything with us which would be a crime in Europe, but we know that the regulations in Islamic countries are much more restrictive and it was not possible for me to find out exactly which medicines are now forbidden and which are not.
-As a precaution we asked our brilliant family doctor at home for a confirmation for the medicines, which he also delivered immediately.
+We don’t have anything that would be a crime in Europe, but we know that the regulations in Islamic countries are much more restrictive and it was not possible for me to find out exactly which drugs are banned and which are not.
+As a precaution, we asked our brilliant family doctor at home for confirmation of the medication, which he delivered immediately.

-But our concern is in vain.
-The check-in is very friendly, welcome and correct.
-First of all, our data is collected at the immigration.
-We have to give the fingerprints of all 10 fingers – digital, as it is done today – and afterwards we are photographed.
+But our worries are in vain.
+The check-in is very friendly, welcoming and correct.
+First, our data is recorded at immigration.
+We have to give the fingerprints of all 10 fingers – digitally, as it should be today – and then we are photographed.
 It all happens very quickly.
-Then our vehicle is digitally recorded.
-The first vehicle inspection was more about interest in the vehicle.
+Our vehicle is then digitally recorded.
+The first vehicle inspection was characterized more by interest in the vehicle.
 Now we drive to the scanner and the MAN is scanned.
-Afterwards the second control follows and we can enter – haaaalt, who stamps our carnet?
-They don’t want to stamp the carnet, doesn’t seem to be necessary here.
-We talk to the manager and get a stamp – but we really didn’t need it, because we didn’t get stamped on our departure?
+The second check then follows and we can enter the country – haaaalt, who stamps our Carnet?
+You don’t want to stamp the carnet, doesn’t seem necessary here.
+We speak to the manager and get a stamp – but we really didn’t need it, because we didn’t get a stamp when we left the country…..

-After the customs check a first time to change money and refuel.
-After that we drive about 280 km to our first resting place.
-280 km with nothing – only desert.
-The road in good condition, hardly any traffic, everything wonderful.
-We get into the mood…
+After the customs check, we change money and fill up the tank for the first time.
+Then we drive another 280 km to our first rest stop.
+280 km with nothing – just desert.
+The road is in good condition, hardly any traffic, everything is wonderful.
+We’re getting in the mood….

-For the overnight stay we choose a Sasco Palm gas station along the highway-like main road.
-We find a niche where we feel good.
-The sun is just setting as a fire red ball.
-More and more truck trains drive up to the rest area to spend the night here, also next to us two semi-trailer trucks are parked.
+We choose a Sasco Palm service station along the highway-like main road for our overnight stay.
+We find a niche in which we feel good.
+The sun has just set as a fiery red ball.
+More and more trucks are pulling into the rest area to spend the night, and two articulated lorries are parked next to us.
 The air is filled with the roar of diesel engines.
-We like to stand together with truck drivers and love this athmosphere, even if there is not such a quiet night.
-The next morning before sunrise we check the air pressure in the tyres again and have to refill them.
+We like to stand together with truck drivers and love this atmosphere, even if it’s not such a quiet night.
+The next morning before sunrise, we once again check the air pressure in the tires and have to top them up.

-Today we will drive a total of 450 km.
-The drive through the suburbs of Riyadh and the drive along the periphery of Riyadh are time consuming.
-But finally it is done.
-Since the planned rest area is closed due to construction work, we drive into Al Quwayiyah and there to the parking lot at the new shopping mall.
-A muezzin greets us and wants to help us to find a parking space.
-But wait, no, we do not need a hotel.
-He drives with us back to the parking lot of the shopping mall and talks to the security, he accompanies us to the supermarket and then he has to hurry up because the evening prayer has to be said right away.
+Today we drive a total of 450 km.
+The drive through the suburbs of Riyadh and along the outskirts of Riyadh is time-consuming.
+But it’s finally done.
+As the planned rest area is closed due to construction work, we drive into Al Quwayiyah and to the parking lot at the new shopping mall.
+A muezzin greets us and wants to help us find a place to stand.
+But wait, no, we don’t need a hotel.
+He drives us back to the parking lot of the shopping mall and talks to security, he accompanies us to the supermarket and then he has to hurry because evening prayers are about to be said.

-Except for his hooded woman sitting in the car, we have not seen a single woman today.
-At 9 pm we discuss about our vehicle.
-I get out of the car.
-The head of security introduces himself to me and confirms that we are allowed to stand here until morning.
+Apart from his masked wife sitting in the vehicle, we didn’t see a single woman today.
+At 9 pm we discuss our vehicle.
+I’m getting out.
+The head of security introduces himself to me and confirms that we can stay here until the morning.
 Good night.

-We leave at dawn.
-Verena doesn’t know what I’m up to.
-I want to cut the 600 km daily limit – and we can do it, but with all our strength.
-With the overnight stay we have difficulties.
-My plan: In the parking lot of the Al Taif airport.
-In my thoughts I imagine a well-tended parking lot with trees.
-But it does not come so far.
+We set off at dawn.
+Verena doesn’t know what I’m up to yet.
+I want to break the 600 km daily limit – and we manage to do it, but with all our strength.
+We struggle with the overnight stay.
+My plan: In the parking lot of Al Taif airport.
+In my mind’s eye, I imagine a well-tended, tree-lined parking lot.
+But it doesn’t even get that far.
 The entrance is controlled by the military.
-Nevertheless I drive up – well, it took me some time to get out of there, because the dear soldiers and officers – yes, they were and remained very friendly – because they wanted to know what this military vehicle is actually supposed to do.
-They look briefly into the vehicle, but the airport boss must come here to give us our freedom again.
-We drive to the next gas station and spend the night there.
+I drive up anyway – well, it took a while to get out again, because the dear soldiers and officers – yes, they were and remained very friendly – wanted to know what this military-like vehicle was supposed to do.
+They take a quick look inside the vehicle, but the airport manager has to come and give us our freedom again.
+We head for the nearest petrol station and spend the night there.
 Loud night.

-Before Jeddah we want to fill up with water.
-We drive to the gas stations at the place, but find no tap.
+We definitely want to fill up with water before Jeddah.
+We drive around the local filling stations but can’t find a tap.
 We drive to the new park on the opposite side of the main road.
-But the toilets are still under construction.
+But the toilet facilities are still under construction.
 So we ask two local men in the park.
 Short small talk.
-They want to know exactly what we need, so we show them the water connection of our vehicle.
-OK. – No problem – follow me in the back, you can fill up at my place.
-So we get direct water connection to the villa of a retired officer of the Saudi army.
-During the refueling process he serves us with dates, pastries and tea.
+They want to know exactly what we need, which is why we show them the water connection on our vehicle.
+OK – no problem – drive behind me, you can fill up at my place.
+This gives us a direct water connection to the villa of a retired Saudi army officer.
+During the refueling process, he treats us to dates, cookies and tea.
 Wonderful, this hospitality.
-Unfortunately communication is minimal, more with hands and feet, as he speaks only a few words of English.
+Unfortunately, communication is minimal, more with hands and feet, as he only speaks a few words of English.

-To get to Jeddah, we have to drive around Mecca in a wide westerly direction.
-So after a failed attempt to find a more direct way – the police send us back – we take the truck route under the wheels.
-We spend the night again on a small parking lot at the edge of a big gas station, at the entrance of Jeddah.
+To get to Jeddah, we have to drive a long way around Mecca in a westerly direction.
+So after a failed attempt to find a more direct route – the police send us back – we take the truck route.
+We spend the night again in a small parking lot on the edge of a large petrol station at the entrance to Jeddah.

 Fifth day